 Geosynthetic systems can be used extensively to cap tailings dams or waste rock detentions.
-For example, capping can be achieved using low permeability ELCOSEAL GCL and geomembrane barriers to meet the governing regulatory guidelines, whilst additional drainage systems, such as Megaflo or drainage geocomposite systems, can be used as leak collection systems as well as reduce hydrostatic head pressures acting on the liner.
+For example capping can be achieved using low permeability ELCOSEAL GCL and geomembrane barriers to meet the governing regulatory guidelines, whilst additional drainage systems, such as Megaflo or drainage geocomposite systems, can be used as leak collection systems as well as reduce hydrostatic head pressures acting on the liner.
 Geofabrics has worked with many mine sites to ensure the most appropriate lining system is developed and understood, whether it be from a chemical compatability perspective or understanding the inter-action between the various layers within the lining system.

 A cost-effective solution for the dewatering of sludge or removing fine sediments from site run-off is to make use of geosynthetic dewatering systems.
 TenCate Geotube dewatering technology uses high strength geotextiles with unique filtration and retention properties to provide solutions to mining and mineral processing.

 Dewatering of waste water and sludge is commonly achieved by pumping the slurry into permeable geotextile tubes, treating with site specific flocculants and allowing the moisture to either evaporate through the geotextile or drain through the geotextile pores under significant pressure.
 The run-off from the dewatering process can be reused or treated and returned to native waterways while the sediment or waste can be re-processed or detained.

 Whilst the road network in underground mines are critical to the efficiency and safety of a mines operations, some mines require frequent maintenance of their road network due to water ingress, soil conditions or vehicle loads.